 News 21 Jan 2019 Mental health and Addiction Workforce Development Facilitator, SIAPO Looking for an interesting role in mental health and addiction workforce development across the South Island?
 This new role works within the Workforce Hub, South Island Alliance Programme Office which supports the South Island District Health Boards (DHBs) in the alliance framework to support […]

-News 30 Apr 2018 Heather Casey, Chair of the Mental Health and Addiction Services SLA There are many priority areas I could focus on within this editorial; the social determinants of health, the First 1000 Days, people-centred services, population health, health promotion and building healthy communities to name just a few – all of them […]
+News 30 Apr 2018 There are many priority areas I could focus on within this editorial; the social determinants of health, the First 1000 Days, people-centred services, population health, health promotion and building healthy communities to name just a few – all of them important concepts.
+However, I will start with my recent experience.
+I […]